Browse By Name

 Example HTML code 2:

-This example illustrates the use of the DOMNodeInserted, DOMNodeInsertedIntoDocument, DOMNodeRemoved and DOMNodeRemovedFromDocument events:
+This example illustrates the use of the DOMNodeInserted, DOMNodeInsertedIntoDocument, DOMNodeRemoved and DOMNodeRemovedFromDocument events.
+Unlike the previous example, this one works in Internet Explorer 9 for the DOMNodeInserted event.

 <head>